mfmezger/transcription_summarization_aleph_alpha/README.md

 ## How to use

 ### Docker variant

-To start the application just start this command.
+To start the application start this command.

 ```
 docker-compose up --build -d